-For example, if you’re trying to drink more water every day you could try putting post-it note reminders all over your house (my husband is doing this right now!), or you can program a timer on your watch or phone to go off every two hours.
+For example, if you’re trying to drink more water every day you could try putting post-it note reminders all over your house, or you can program a timer on your watch or phone to go off every two hours.

-But – if the existing behaviour that we need to change is rooted DEEP in the matrix of our entire being you’re going to need a more powerful tactic than posting a positive affirmation post-it or setting a timer.
+But – if the existing behaviour that we need to change is rooted DEEP in the matrix of our entire being (primarily our biology and neurochemical patterning) you’re going to need a more powerful tactic, or 66 days, or a positive affirmation, or a time on your fancy new watch.

-It’s also important to mention that shifting these behaviours will also depend on how other individuals in your life (like your spouse, family, etc.) are wired in their own nervous system physiology, social engagement strategies and attachment biology (it takes two to tango!).
+It’s also important to mention that shifting these behaviours will also depend on how other individuals in your life (like your spouse, family, etc.) are wired in their own nervous system physiology, social engagement strategies and attachment biology (after all, it takes two to tango!).

 When our behaviours are influenced by others, the shifting of habits is not so cut and dry.

-Shifting an inter-personal behaviour is a way of life, not a simple short-term project, and this is why so many of us fail with big-picture health goals.
+Shifting an inter-personal behaviour is a way of life, not a ‘simple’ short-term project.
+This, I believe, is why so many of us fail with big-picture health goals.